 Faculty of Humanities, Eötvös Loránd University, Budapest

-Alexander Csoma de Körös Centre for Oriental Studies, Sapientia, Hungarian University of Transylvania, Miercurea Ciuc (Csíkszereda)
+Alexander Csoma de Körös Centre for Oriental Studies, Sapientia, Hungarian University of Transylvania, Miercurea Ciuc (Csíkszereda).
+No working link (2014)

 Department of South Asian Studies, Adam Mickiewicz University, Poznan

 Institute of Oriental Studies, Warsaw University

 Department of Ethnology, Institute of Archaeology and Ethnology, Polish Academy of Sciences, Warsaw

 ‡ Department of South and Southwest Asia, Kunstkamera